9bitStudios/tradewinds/README.md

 ### Installation

-To install, simply run the following...
+After downloading the package, to install the dependency libraries that the application uses simply run the following...

 ```
 npm install
 ```

-Once all dependencies have finished installing, you're also going to want to make sure you have MongoDB installed as well.
+Once all dependencies have finished installing you're also going to want to make sure you have [MongoDB](http://www.mongodb.org/) installed as well.

 ### Running the Application

+Before you first run the application you will want to edit your config.js file in the root directory if you want to customize various elements of your application such as database name, hostnames, ports, email, etc. Take a look through the config.js file to configure your setup and environment.

-To run the application you need to first start up the database and point it at the project's db folder.
+Once you have your configuration set, to run the application you need start up the database and point it at the project's db folder (or wherever it is you are storing your database files).
 So in your mongodb/bin directory you'd want to run...

 ```
 mongod --dbpath /c/path/to/tradewinds/db